Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 > Explain that the value selected by the JSONPath is coerced to a string when only one node is selected.

-As with [XPath captures](#xpath-capture), JSONPath captures can be anything from string, number, to object and collections.
+As with [XPath captures], JSONPath captures can be anything from string, number, to object and collections.
 For instance, if we have a JSON endpoint that returns the following JSON:

 ```